 The meta modeling approach to syntax definition of visual modeling techniques has gained wide acceptance, especially by using it for the definition of UML.
-Since meta-modeling is non-constructive, it does not provide a systematic way to generate all possible meta model instances.
+Based on class structures and well-formedness rules, which could be formalized by OCL, the abstract syntax of visual modeling techniques is defined in a declarative way.
+Since meta-modeling is non-constructive, it does not provide a systematic way available to generate all possible meta model instances.
+But for example, when developing model transformations, it is desirable to have a large set of valid instances at hand to perform large-scale testing.
 In our approach, an instance-generating graph grammar is automatically created from a given meta model.
-This graph grammar ensures correct typing and cardinality constraints, but OCL constraints for the meta model are not supported yet.
+This graph grammar ensures correct typing and cardinality constraints.
 To satisfy also the given OCL constraints, well-formedness checks have to be done in addition.
-We present a restricted form of OCL constraints that can be translated to graph constraints which can be checked during the instance generation process.
+As a first step, a restricted form of OCL constraints can be translated to graph constraints which are to be checked during the instance generation process.